Nimkea/animated-disco/replit.md

 - **Frontend**: React, TypeScript, Vite, Tailwind CSS for styling, Wouter for routing, and TanStack Query for data fetching and state management.
 - **Backend**: Express.js with TypeScript for API services.
 - **Database**: PostgreSQL (Neon) using a hybrid ORM architecture with Drizzle ORM for schema definition and session management, and Prisma ORM for all database operations.
-- **Authentication**: Replit OIDC integrated with Passport.js and `connect-pg-simple` for session storage.
+- **Authentication**: Hybrid authentication system supporting both Replit OIDC (integrated with Passport.js and `connect-pg-simple` for session storage) and traditional email/password authentication with secure password reset functionality.
 - **Charts**: Recharts for data visualization in analytics.

 **Feature Specifications:**